123Tanisha/Google-clone/README.md

 # Google clone
-<p>This is the front-end code of the google clone usinf HTML & CSS </p>
+<h2>This is the front-end code of the google clone usinf HTML & CSS </h2>